 You’ll want to schedule your wisdom teeth extraction in advance, and allow a few days for recovery.

-Typically, it’s ideal to have wisdom teeth removed around the age of 18.
-This is because the tooth roots haven’t completely formed and hooked to the jaw bone.
-Once this happens, the procedure and recovery process can be more difficult.
+Wisdom teeth should typically be extracted around the age of 18.
+This is due to the tooth roots not having fully formed and hooked to the jaw bone.
+When this occurs, the procedure and recovery process may become more difficult.

 Signs you need to have your wisdom teeth removed